I am pleased to provide a searchable directory of home professionals who embrace the philosophy of designing and

 As you go about the selection process, check that the architect is interested in the issues that are bringing you to seek out architectural help.
 Currently, residential architecture is practiced regularly by only a small number of architects.
 Although many architects enjoy designing houses, if they are inexperienced in home design, the process may not go smoothly.
 Just as you wouldn’t go to a dentist for a sore foot, when you select an architect, it’s best to search for someone who has made houses their specialty.

 Check references carefully.
-Verify that the architect is licensed or permitted to provide services in the state in which your property is located.
+Verify that the architect is licensed and permitted to provide services in the state in which your property is located.

 Study their style.
 Make sure that you like the character and quality of the architect’s work.

 Communicate clearly about your expectations, including budget.
 As described in Chapter Five of The Not So Big House, people’s goals regarding dreams, details and dollars rarely coincide.
 The architect and the client need to work together to make sure that compromises are made in either quality, quantity or cost to design a home that the client can afford.
-If a builder is selected early in the design process, he or she can also help give pricing information.
+If a builder is selected early in the design process, he or she can also help by giving pricing information.
 This is by far the most difficult part of any house design process.
 Don’t think it will go away by not discussing it.